 Prior to my career as a food photographer, I spent a decade working as a trainer and educator on college campuses.
 It's a privilege to get to combine my passions for photography and teaching together in this course.

 Nothing makes me happier than seeing students master a new skill...except for maybe mint chocolate chip ice cream <3How to Enroll

 What EXACTLY are we covering?
 Great question!
 Here's the agenda:

 Showing how to set up and operate specific lights and gear including: Yongnuo 560IV, Godox TT600, TT685, Godox V860II, Godox AD600/400, Flashpoint XPlor 400 & 600, Nikon SB 700, Canon 600exII and more being added soon.

 This course was originally released as Flash for Food Photography in August 2018.
-Since then, over 1100 students (and counting!) have participated in it and provided valuable feedback.
+Since then, thousands of students (and counting!) have participated in it and provided valuable feedback.
 They also had some killer requests for new lessons.

 If you know me, you know I am always striving to make my educational offerings better and better.
-Now in its third release, this course is the best it has ever been.
+Now in its third release (version 4 coming March 2021!), this course is the best it has ever been.
 It's time to start rocking artificial light in your food photography.

 Anyone who is looking to start using artificial light into their food photography.
 Food bloggers, commercial photographers, and product photographers make up the majority of students in the course.

 Experienced photographers who are already using artificial lighting.
 Though some benefit can be gleaned, it's probably not enough to be worth the time and financial investment as the lessons are geared toward those who are just starting out with artificial light.

 Yep!
 You will need to understand how to operate a camera in manual mode in order to get the most out of the course.
 If you need to learn manual, check out this video playlist on YouTube or join my Beginner Bootcamp course.